What are the characteristics of trekking and hiking backpacks? In this article we explain them to you and help you choose the one that suits you best.

 They are the most used and the most versatile, especially if they are used outside of winter.

-Some are more geared towards hiking, but above a certain volume, most are similar to those for mountaineering and rock climbing in terms of equipment – ice ax holders, racks, water bags , etc. -.
+Some are more geared towards hiking, but above a certain volume, most are similar to those for mountaineering and rock climbing in terms of equipment – ice ax holders, racks, water bags, etc. -.

-Types of backpack according to their capacity
+Types of backpacks according to their capacity

 1. Bags of less than 20 liters

-This is a more restricted capacity, and unless otherwise specified (trail running, etc.), they can be used for hiking in summer, on relatively short journeys.
+This is a more restricted capacity, and unless otherwise specified (trail running, etc.), they can be used for hiking in summer on relatively short journeys.

 Due to their low capacity, some models may not include a belt.

-We also find “Daypacks”: bags combining use in town with short excursions in the mountains.
+We also find “Daypacks”: bags combining use in town with short mountain excursions.

 2. Bags of 20 to 40 liters